Llangollen Canal: Restoration

 Hugh McKnight, the editor of the Inland Waterways Association's Bulletin, wrote an optimistic report in 1966, pointing to the achievements of the first 20 years of the organisation's existence, mentioning the changes in public opinion concerning the canals, and pointing particularly to the growth in leisure use on the Llangollen Canal and the Oxford Canal.
-Official attitudes changed, and the provisions of the Transport Act 1968 placed the canals under the control of the British Waterways Board, who were tasked with maintaining, developing and running them for the benefit of users.
+Official attitudes changed, and under the provisions of the Transport Act 1968 the British Waterways Board were tasked with maintaining, developing and running the canals for the benefit of users.
 The whole of the branch from Hurleston Junction to Llantisilio, just below Horseshoe Falls, was listed in the act of Parliament as a cruising waterway, meaning that its future was no longer in jeopardy.
 As use by leisure craft grew, the "Llangollen Branch of the Shropshire Union" became popular due to its aqueducts and scenery.
 The canal was later renamed the Llangollen Canal, becoming one of the most popular canals for holidaymakers in Britain.
 The name is now used for the entire route from Hurleston to Llangollen, even though it was never described in this way during its commercial life.
 It is not entirely clear when the name was first applied, since it was listed as the "Welsh Canal", a branch of the Shropshire Union, in 1985.
 At that time, potential boaters were advised that the canal was a water supply channel, and that they should submit an application containing full details and dimensions of their boat if they wanted to cruise on it.
 Nevertheless, they were instructed that British Waterways were keen to see leisure use of the canal, and that it could be quite congested in the summer season.
 Its origins as parts of two separate canals can be seen from the fact that the bridges are numbered from 1 at Hurleston to 70 at Rowsons Bridge, just past Frankton Junction.
 Continuing along the route to Llangollen, bridge numbering restarts at 1, while bridges 71 and upwards continue along what is now the Montgomery Canal, but was formerly the Ellesmere Branch to Llanymynech, where it joined the Montgomeryshire Canal.